4NI18EE046/M2_DC-motor-speed-control-/README.md

 # M2_DC-motor-speed-control-
-  In this project LDR(light Dependent Resistor) is used to control the speed of DC motor.
+  In this project LDR(Light Dependent Resistor) is used to control the speed of DC motor.